 Modification of Student Schedules

 A student must enter a course before the end of the first week of the quarter.
-A student may alter the schedule of courses for which he is registered only with the permission of his Dean and the Registrar.
+A student may alter the schedule of courses for which he is registered only with the permission of his Dean.

 Withdrawal